spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

     <tr>
       <td>allowed-applications</td>
       <td>String</td>
-      <td>A comma-separated list of one or more application:acount:regions that allow launch templates.
-This is good for preliminary controlled testing on a handful of applications.</td>
+      <td>A comma-separated list of one or more allowed applications scoped by account-region pairs ("app:account:region").
+This helps with preliminary controlled testing on a handful of applications.</td>
       <td>"testapp:prod:us-east-1"</td>
     </tr>
     <tr>
       <td>allowed-accounts-regions</td>
       <td>String</td>
-      <td>A comma-separated list of allowed account region pairs.
+      <td>A comma-separated list of allowed account-region pairs.
 This is good for incrementally rolling out to regions within accounts.</td>
       <td>"test:us-east-1"</td>
     </tr>
     <tr>